ericniebler/range-v3/doc/index.md

 --------------------------------------------

-Below is a list of the eager range combinators, or *actions*, that Range v3 provides, and a blurb about how each is intended to be used.
+Below is a list of the eager range combinators, or *actions*, that Range-v3 provides, and a blurb about how each is intended to be used.

 <DL>
 <DT>\link ranges::action::drop_fn `action::drop`\endlink</DT>